3DCdsc/Introduction_to_Programming/docs/Day_2/day_2_git.md

 5. Snapshot
     The actual id of the tree / folder which contains files / blobs.

+!!!
+TLDR
+    Every commit has information regarding the state of files when the commit was created.
+It also knows which commit preceeds it and has a message to describe the purpose of the commit.

+    A commit / snapshot can have a branch name that can be mapped to locate which commit the branch name refers to.
+This gives a commit a meaningful name instead of "cf23df2207d99a74fbe169e3eba035e633b65d94"

 With each commit being able to be identified by their id.
 This makes identifying them difficult as the 40 long char Strings are meaningless and not useful to humans.
 Therefore, git uses branch names which will map a human readable String to the commit's id.

-Basically a commit / snapshot can have a branch name that can be mapped to locate which commit the name refers to.
+!!! note ""
+    Branch names and branching will be covered later on but this should give you a glimpse as to why we need branch names.

 Example as follows:
 <figure>
   <img src="../imgs/git/dataModelCommitWithBranchName.png" width="500" />
 </figure>

+!!! info "Why do we need branches?"
     Git allows for more than 1 branch name and snapshot.
 This is useful when adding multiple features on your project at the same time.
-For example, from the current snapshot, u can create a new branch and add in the new feature while working on another branch for another independant feature.
+For example, from the current snapshot, you can create a new branch and add in the new feature while working on another branch for another independant feature.
 After the two features are done, you can then merge them into a single snapshot.

 Branching example as follows: